w3c/wai-statements/index.md

 ### Feedback
 {% include excol.html type="middle" %}
 * An invitation to send feedback or request content in an accessible format.
 Provide a description of, and a link to, a feedback mechanism.
-* <strong>Example:</strong> For the university of Sampel website, this could be: "If you have feedback about the accessibility of the website described in this Accessibility Statement, please use the feedback form on the following page: https://www.universityofsampel.ort/accessibility/".
-For a mobile application there could be a link to the webform in the settings of the app: "If you have any feedback on the accessibility of this app, please use the [link opens webpage] accessibility feedbackform on our website[End of link] (this link opens in your browser)"
+* <strong>Example:</strong> For Citylights, this could be "If you have feedback about the accessibility of the website described in this Accessibility Statement, please use the feedback form on the following page: [link to webpage with feedback form]".
+For a mobile application there could be a link to the feedback form in the settings of the app: "If you have any feedback on the accessibility of this app, please use the [link opens webpage] accessibility feedback form on our website[End of link] (this link opens in your browser)"
 * <strong>Format:</strong> If you have feedback about the accessibility of the website described in this Accessibility Statement, please use the feedback form on the following page: [URL of feedbackform]
 * <textarea rows="1" cols="50">Add a link to the feedbackform here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}